Double Lift

 AlakazamMagicUK says...

-The routine relies on basic card sleights, making it accessible to magicians with a foundational understanding of card handling.
+Reynolds emphasizes that the routine relies on basic card sleights, making it accessible to magicians with a foundational understanding of card handling.

 AMillionCardTricks says...